Reports / Nephrology Reports / RealWorld Dynamix: Dialysis US

 The management of renal anemia in dialysis patients as well as in those with later stage chronic kidney disease is becoming increasingly complex.
 In the dialysis setting, clinical management is further complicated by a reimbursement model that treats commonly used therapies like erythropoiesis stimulating agents (ESAs) and iron therapies as cost centers.
 Novel products in development such as the oral HIF-Ph inhibitors offer a new mechanism approach and may change the treatment paradigm in both the dialysis and CKD-ND settings.
 In early 2018, Amgen will roll out the first IV calcimimetic, Parsabiv, which will largely compete with its own Sensipar.

-This annual report series focuses on how actual treatment patterns are shifting in the dialysis setting.
+The third annual publication focuses on how actual treatment patterns are shifting in the dialysis setting.
 Detailed information on clinical and non-clinical demographics along with treating physician attitudes reveals opportunities for brands to better penetrate the dialysis setting.

 This is the second wave of the annual report.